ozone-his/ozone-docs/docs/devs/e2e-tests.md

 ### Naming test files

-Our test cases cover the data flows between Ozone HIS components and we have taken the convention to group test cases by pairs of components.
+Our test cases cover the data flows between Ozone HIS apps and we have taken the convention to group test cases by pairs of apps.
 For example all data flows between OpenMRS and SENAITE are grouped together in a file named `openmrs-senaite-flows.spec.js` that lives in the `e2e/tests`.
 This file contains all test cases for data flows going from OpenMRS to SENAITE as well as those going from SENAITE to OpenMRS.

 The naming is alphabetical per convention.
-The data flows going both ways between hypothetical HIS components _Foo_ and _Bar_ would live in a file named `bar-foo-flows.spec.js` and so on and so forth for all pairs of HIS components.
+The data flows going both ways between hypothetical HIS apps _Foo_ and _Bar_ would live in a file named `bar-foo-flows.spec.js` and so on and so forth for all pairs of HIS apps.

 ### Testing actions and effects

-While Ozone relies on its components default behaviour and features, we do encompass in our E2E test suite the actions performed when using the user experience of the components and the effects observed throught the user experience of those components.
+While Ozone relies on its apps default behaviour and features, we do encompass in our E2E test suite the actions performed when using the user experience of the apps and the effects observed throught the user experience of those apps.
 This ensures that test are truly end-to-end with a focus on the end-user experience.

 To write a test case:

-- Identify the user interactions and functionalities to test between a pair of HIS components.
+- Identify the user interactions and functionalities to test between a pair of HIS apps.
 - Use Playwright’s API to script the actions within each test scenario, such as navigating pages, clicking buttons, filling forms, and verifying UI elements.

 ### Utilizing Playwright